Raynos/mercury/docs/faq.md

   instead. `update()` is a good place to copy over any stateful things from the `prev` widget instance and then to update the state with the current properties by accessing them with `this`

+The third method is `destroy()` which is called when the widget is unmounted from the DOM.
+It is passed the DOM node that is about to be unmounted.
+This is generally the method in which you want to reset data structures, unbind listeners and invoke other cleanup methods.

 For another example of a widget see the
     [canvas demo](examples/canvas.js)